Paloja2017/UFC-Report-in-Power-BI/README.md

 ## Report Navigation and Visualizations

 The report is multi paged and intended for ease of use.
 You have multi layered buttons on the top that you use to navigate to different report page content.
 We are measuring these metrics: Number of events, Event details, Total Fights, Total Finishes with KO/TKO, Total Finishes with Submission, Total Fights with Decision – Unanimous, Split, Majority, Total Strike Attempt, Total Strike Made, Total Strike Significant, Total Take Down Attempt, Total Take Down Made, Total Finishes (KO/TKO + Submissions), Total Decision (Unanimous + Split + Majority), Total Fighters, Attempted Strikes vs. Strikes Made, Attempted Take Downs vs. Take Downs Made, Submission Attempt vs Submission Made, Significant Strikes, Target Strikes, Type of Finishing Strikes, Type of Finishing Submission.
 For the dominant color I have choose #8FD322.
-It is not in harmony with the UFC logo but I have liked the most.
+It is not in harmony with the UFC logo but I have liked it the most.

 ## Report Content
 ### UFC Events/Country
-Contains total events and fight analysis by year, continent, country, weightclass, fight end type
+Contains total events and fights analysis by year, continent, country, weightclass, fight end type (finishes, finishes details, decision, decision details)
  <br />
  ![](EventsCountry1.png)
  ![](EventsCountryA.png)